How to Bet on Tennis

 Example: If Rafa Nadal is -120 on the moneyline against Roger Federer, that means you’d have to pay $120 to win $100 on a Nadal victory.
 If Federer is +110 in the same match, you’d win $110 on a $100 wager.

-And just like you can bet the first five innings in baseball or the first period in hockey, you can do the same in tennis if you only want to bet the first set.
+And just like you can bet the first five innings in baseball or the first period in hockey, you can do the same in tennis if you only want to bet the winner of the first set.

 2. Game Spread

 Another way to bet on tennis is to place a bet on the game or set spread.
-A lot of times tennis matches will feature big odds, so the spread is a way to level the playing field.
+A lot of times tennis matches will feature big odds because single-participant sports have less variance than team sports, so the spread is a way to level the playing field.

 Example: If Novak Djokovic is a -1,100 favorite over Denis Istomin in a 3-set match, the game spread may be around -4.5.
 That means Djokovic would need to win five more games than Istomin in the match (6-2, 6-3) to cover the spread.